 How Fashion Girls Are Dressing in Different Sydney Suburbs This Winter

 Walk through the main strip of any Sydney suburb and you're bound to notice a difference in what women are wearing.
 It's inevitable to find that people dress appropriately for the area's vibe and types of activities that suburb holds, which is one of the single greatest things about living in this amazing city.
-Since we're always curious to investigate homegrown fashion trends (last year we compared Sydney style to our sister city Melbourne), we put the spotlight on five Sydney fashion girls living in different suburbs to see how driving 20 minutes in any direction can change a woman's winter style.
+Since this month we're focusing on style tribes and how our cultural upbringing influences our personal style, we put the spotlight on five Sydney fashion girls living in different suburbs to see how driving 20 minutes in any direction can change a woman's winter style.

-Keep scrolling to read in depth how fashion girls across Sydney dress and to shop the most popular looks.
+Keep scrolling to read how fashion girls across Sydney dress and shop the most popular looks.

 "There is a real feel of the magic of old Cronulla that's not lost on the community, who consist of sunrise swimmers, chilled-out surfer kids, and bike riders on their way to yoga.
 As the weather cools down, denim cut-offs are swapped out for vintage Levis 501s—they get better with every wash and wear, and never go out of style.
 And overalls are a staple all year round.
 Worn layered with a warm cosy knit for cooler weather, they are also perfect with just a bikini underneath in summer.
 Finally, a pair of round, metal-framed sunglasses to shade eyes from all that winter sun!"—Dee Jenner of Details